EighteenZi/rocksdb_wiki/RocksJava-Basics.md

 ...
 ```

-# Error Handling
-You may notice the `RocksDBException` class above.
-This exception class extends `java.lang.Exception` and encapsulates the `Status` class in the C++ rocksdb and describes any internal errors of RocksDB.
+> TIP: You may notice the `RocksDBException` class above.
+This exception class extends `java.lang.Exception` and encapsulates the `Status` class in the C++ rocksdb, which describes any internal errors of RocksDB.

-# Closing a Database
+## Closing a Database
 When you are done with a database, it is suggested to call `RocksDB.close()` (or its equivalent method `dispose()`) and `options.dispose()` to release their C++ resource manually, although these associated C++ resources will also be released in their finalizer:

 ```java